Rigidity and Flexibility of Isometric Extensions: Introduction

-The proof of part (1) follows directly from the corresponding one in \cite{DIS20}.
-Roughly speaking, the difference of (2) to the corresponding part in \cite{DIS20} is that it is of global instead of local nature.
-Therefore we adapt the method introduced in \cite{CS20} for the construction of \emph{global} $C^{1,\theta}$ isometric embeddings to our needs.
-In particular, to get the regularity $C^{1,\theta}$, $\theta<\frac{1}{2}$, we need a more subtle decomposition lemma (see Lemma \ref{l:deco}), as used in \cite{K78,DIS20}.
-This however leads to some technical difficulties due to the different type of cut-off functions used in \cite{CS20} as compared to \cite{DIS20}; they are resolved in Proposition \ref{p:stage}.
+Here, $n_* =\frac{n(n+1)}{2}$ is the number of equations in \eqref{e:isometric}.
+As mentioned above, the proof of part (1) is a simple observation given the result (Proposition 2.2) in \cite{DIS20} (see Section \ref{s:rigidity}).
+The isometries in (2) are constructed via a convex integration process similar to \cite{DIS20}.
+Roughly speaking, the technical difference of (2) to the corresponding part in \cite{DIS20} is that it is of global instead of local nature.
+Therefore we adapt the "gluing" method introduced in \cite{CS20} for the construction of \emph{global} $C^{1,\theta}$ isometric embeddings to our needs.
+In particular, to get the regularity $C^{1,\theta}$, $\theta<\frac{1}{2}$, we need a more subtle decomposition lemma (see Lemma \ref{l:perturb}) than in \cite{CS20}, it is similar to the one used in \cite{K78,DIS20}.
+This however leads to technical difficulties due to the different type of cut-off functions used in \cite{CS20} as compared to \cite{DIS20}; they are resolved in Proposition \ref{p:stage}.

 The iteration technique used in the proof of part (2) has its origin in Nash's original construction \cite{Nash54}.
-The latter inspired the more general framework of convex integration, which remarkbly also found application in the question of non-uniqueness of fluid mechanic equations and led for example to the resolution of Onsager's conjecture \cite{B16,BDIS15, BDSV17,Buckmaster:2017wfa,Ise16, DLS09, DLS13, DS14}.
+The latter inspired the more general framework of convex integration, which remarkably also found application in the question of non-uniqueness of fluid mechanic equations and led for example to the resolution of Onsager's conjecture (see \cite{CET, BDSV17,Ise16}), a striking analogue to the dichotomy of rigidity vs flexibility of isometric embeddings.

 One of the main building blocks of the proof of Theorem \ref{t:rigidity-flexibility} (2) is the iteration Proposition \ref{p:inductive}.
-With it we can easily prove our second result, the existence of global isometric embeddings of compact manifolds with $C^1$ metric.
+With it we can prove our second result, the existence of global isometric embeddings of compact manifolds with $C^1$ metric.

 \begin{theorem} Let $(\mathcal{M}, g)$ be an $n$-dimensional compact manifold, $n\geq2$, with $C^1$ metric $g$.
 For any $\theta<\frac12,$ there exist infinitely many $C^{1, \theta}$ isometric embeddings $u:(\mathcal{M}, g)\hookrightarrow \R^{n+2n_*}.$ \end{theorem}